cobalthq/cobalt-product-public-docs/content/en/Getting started/_index.md

 If you need help, don't hesitate to contact us.

-- If you have a named Customer Success Manager, get in touch with them.
+- **For general support**: Reach out to your Customer Success Manager (CSM).
+You can find their name and contact information on your platform's homepage or on any pentest brief.
-- Otherwise, [submit a ticket](https://cobaltio.zendesk.com/hc/en-us/requests/new) or send an email to support@cobalt.io.

-We process support requests within one business day.
+- **For all other inquiries**: Send an email to support@cobalt.io.
+We process all support requests within one business day.

-If you find a security issue on the Cobalt platform, please report it to security@cobalt.io.
+If you find a security issue on the Cobalt platform, report it to security@cobalt.io.
 Learn more about our [security practices](https://cobalt.io/security/practices).